nus-cs2030/1718-s2/docs/lec11.md

 int z = multiple(3, 4);
 ```

-In the simple example above, our code continues executing after, and only after `add()` completes.
+In the simple example above, our code continues executing after, and only after `multiple()` completes.

 If a method takes a long time to run, however, the execution will delay the execution of subsequent methods, and maybe undesirable.